-If it becomes necessary during the course of the year to change any of the departmental budgets, transfers are initiated by department heads and approved by the appropriate administrator.
-Transfers between programs or function classifications require approval of the Board.
+If it becomes necessary during the course of the year to change any of the departmental budgets, transfers are initiated by department heads and approved by the The second allocation will be made to each school during the appropriate administrator.
+Transfers between programs or second quarter of the fiscal year.
+This remaining allocation, function classifications require approval of the Board.